 More about Alan’s books HERE.

 His short fiction has appeared in numerous anthologies and journals of noir and crime fiction, including Needle: A Magazine of Noir, Shotgun Honey Presents: Locked & Loaded, Jewish Noir, Alfred Hitchcock Mystery Magazine, Mystery Weekly, Windward: Best New England Crime Stories 2016, Chesapeake Crimes: Storm Warning, Noir at the Salad Bar, 50 Shades of Cabernet, Chesapeake Crimes: Fur, Feathers, and Felonies, Snowbound: Best New England Crime Stories 2017, Black Cat Mystery Magazine, The Night of the Flood, and Mystery Most Geographical.

 His story, “Rule Number One” (originally published in Snowbound, from Level Best Books), was selected for the 2018 edition of The Best American Mystery Stories anthology, edited by Louise Penny.

 His story, “Happy Birthday” (published on Shotgun Honey), was a 2018 Derringer Award Finalist in the Flash Fiction category.

 His story, “Dying in Dokesville” (published in Mystery Most Geographical), won the 2019 Derringer Award in the Short Story category.

-His novel, Pray for the Innocent (Kindle Press), is a 2019 Thriller Award Finalist in the Best E-Book Original category.
+His novel, Pray for the Innocent (Kindle Press), won the 2019 ITW Thriller Award in the Best E-Book Original category.

 He’s been a guest editor for SmokeLong Quarterly, and has served on the editorial selection panel for Chesapeake Crimes’ collection, Homicidal Holidays.
 His recipe, KILLER TOFU, was included in The Mystery Writers of America Cookbook (ed.
 Kate White), published by Quirk Books.